cjdbarlow/Part-One/pain.md

   * Synapse in laminae II in the DRG
   Substance P is the neurotransmitter at the NK1 receptor.

-###Gate Theory
-Aβ 'touch' fibres stimulate inhibitory interneurones in the dorsal horn, which cause **descending inhibition** and prevent signals from peripheral C fibres from rising ascending to the thalamus.
-Stimulation of touch neurons 'closes the gate' and reduces pain sensation.

-##Response to a Painful Stimulus
+##Pain Pathway and Site of Action of Analgesics
 The response to a painful stimulus requires a cascade of processes:
 * **Activation of nociceptors**
   Membrane depolarisation in response to stimulus.
 If the stimulus is great enough to reach the threshold potential, an action potential is generated.
+    * NSAIDS reduce nociceptor mediated inflammation
+    * Opiates act on peripheral MOP receptors
+    * Local anaesthetics prevent signal propagation
 * **Synapse in the dorsal horn**
   Input from both Aδ and C fibres, and descending interneurons.
     * Descending inhibitory input reduces nociceptive transmission
     Basis of "gate control" theory.
 Descending input increased with:
+      * Touch
+      Aβ 'touch' fibres stimulate inhibitory interneurones in the dorsal horn, 'closing the gate' by increasing **descending inhibition** and prevent signals from peripheral C fibres from rising ascending to the thalamus.
       * Arousal
       * Opioid receptors
       Particularly MOP (pre- and post-synaptically).